A Buyer's Guide To Heaters: 120V vs. 240V

 Winter is approaching, so it's time to start thinking about updating the electric heaters in your home or business.
-Whether you are updating one or two heaters in your home, or you are renovating a commercial space and installing new heat options, you will need to know how much voltage, amperage, and wattage the circuit can handle.
+Whether you are updating existing heaters or installing new ones, you should understand how voltage matters in the installation process.

 Where Can I Locate The Voltage Of My Existing Heater?